 Moreover, a corded drill should also have the right type of grip.
 A proper weight and grip on a corded drill will reduce hand and arm fatigue, while helping you do more work.

-Best Corded Drills
+The 5 Best Corded Drills

 For heavy duty work, this product will offer both power and durability, which are two factors that are important if you want your corded drill to last long.
 Furthermore, the DEWALT drill also offers multiple speeds for a versatile work.